 Red swamp crayfish impacts:

 - Outcompete native crayfishes for shelter and food.

 - Compete with fishes directly for prey and indirectly by consumption of fish eggs.

 - Disturb shoreland areas through the construction of burrows.

 What you should do

-People spread red swamp crayfish primarily by release as illegal bait, aquarium pets, biological specimens; and through live crayfish boils.
-Do not dispose of unwanted aquatic plants or animals in or near public waters.
+Follow DNR guidance on options for crayfish consumption.
+People spread red swamp crayfish primarily by illegal release: of aquarium pets, of biological specimens, after improper use and disposal of live bait, and after use in live crayfish boils.
+It is illegal to release or dispose of unwanted aquatic plants or animals in or near public waters.
 Refer to Habitattitude for alternatives to release.

 Whether or not a lake is listed as infested, Minnesota law requires water recreationists to: